timothylimyl/SLAM-Neato/README.md

 ## Introduction
 ---

 The goal of this project is to implement a Simultaneous Localisation and Mapping (SLAM) solution for a [NEATO Vacuum Cleaner Robot](https://www.neatorobotics.com/au/).
-The project goal was to SLAM algorithm can be implemented onto an on-board microcontroller in the Neato Robot via an interface with MATLAB code.
+The initial project goal was to implement the SLAM algorithm onto an on-board microcontroller in the Neato Robot via an interface with MATLAB code.
 This project was changed to a full simulation based project as access to the Neato Robot was hindered due to unforeseen circumstances caused by the global pandemic.

 What is SLAM?
 To understand SLAM, we have to understand localisation and mapping first.
 Localisation is figuring where in the world is the robot given a map while mapping is figuring out the map of the surrouding environment of the robot.